pohmelie/cuda_ftp/readme/readme.txt

 - Config file is "[Cudatext]/settings/cuda_ftp.json"
 - No permanent connection to FTP is kept.
 Each request (read dir, download, upload...) makes new connection, then closes connection.

 Read separate text-file about SFTP support.
-For SFTP, Paramiko lib must be installed (on Linux and OSX).
+For SFTP, Paramiko lib must be installed (on Linux and macOS).

+Authors: @pohmelie, Alexey T.
+License: MIT
 Homepage: https://github.com/pohmelie/cuda_ftp